Bandits (2001 film): Critical response

 Despite a plot as old as the hills and a title that pitches for outlaw nostalgia, this is a reasonable hybrid, a character-led comic ramble along the highways and byways of genre - buddy pic, heist film, romance and road movie.
 Add light media satire and, with Levinson's emphasis on performance and dialogue, you have a higher-end studio project, albeit overlong and uneven, with a residue of indie spirit.

 Billy Bob Thornton stole the show in this film with a wonderfully funny physical performance and fine-tuned, consistent timing.

-Roger Ebert of the Chicago Sun-Times gave the movie 2 stars out of possible 4, praising the main performances but criticizing the uneven tone, writing:

-It's rare for a movie to have three such likable characters and be so unlikeable itself.
+Roger Ebert of the Chicago Sun-Times gave the movie 2 stars out of possible 4, praising the main performances but criticizing the uneven tone, writing: "It's rare for a movie to have three such likable characters and be so unlikeable itself", because "the movie doesn’t commit to any of the several directions in which it meanders."

-Bruce Willis plays a walking smirk.
+Christopher Borelli of The Toledo Blade gave a similarly muted review, praising the cinematography but also writing: "Bruce Willis plays a walking smirk.
 Wait, that's unfair.
-He does other things too: He falls in love and gets his heart broken and dances in a tuxedo shirt under the pale blue glow of the moon.
-My favorite part is when he stands on a cliff and, framed by the lovely eye of cinematographer Dante Spinotti (Heat), fires bottle rockets (actually roman candles) over the Pacific Ocean (at Point Montara).
-It's my favorite because Willis plays a bank robber.
+He does other things too: He falls in love and gets his heart broken and dances in a tuxedo shirt under the pale blue glow of the moon."